DawidCiechowski/Advent-Of-Code-2021/README.md

 [Advent of code](adventofcode.com) is a website, with set of yearly programming challanges for first 25 days of December.

 This repository contains my implementation (**sometimes unnecessarily complicated**) of these challenges.
+All of the challenges are implemented in Python (*Version = 3.8.5*).
+Most likely will also implement all of these in **GoLang** at later date.

-**IMPORTANT** - *Due to busy schedule, these challenges are not finished each day, hence there are days, where multiple challenges were done.*
+**IMPORTANT**: *Due to busy schedule, these challenges are not finished each day (as they should be, technically), hence there are days, where multiple challenges were done at once.*

 ## Challenges: